griswaldbrooks/griswaldbrooks.github.io/_projects/nao/home.md

 # Projected Profile Crawl Gait

-The Projected Profile crawling algorithm is a kinematic gait based on the idea that a can be gaited executed in a two mode process, viewing the robot as a single closed chain manipulator for moving the center of mass, and as an open chain manipulator for positioning the arms and legs.
+The Projected Profile algorithm is a kinematic gait based on the idea that crawling can be executed in a two mode process.
+First, viewing the robot as an open chain manipulator for positioning the arms and legs and then as a single closed chain manipulator for moving the center of mass.
 This allowed an analytical solution to the problem of crawling to be developed for a 25 degree-of-freedom system.
-Later, taking advantage under-utilized degrees-of-freedom, a genetic algorithm was used to improve the energy efficiency of the nominal gait by a factor of six.
+Later, taking advantage of under-utilized degrees-of-freedom, a genetic algorithm was used to improve the energy efficiency of the nominal gait by a factor of six.